BSA10/HafrAlBatin-covid-19/README.md

-# Hafar Albatin Covid-19 Dashboard
+# **Hafar Albatin Covid-19 Dashboard**

-I make a simple dashboard for Hafar Albatin Governorates to track the covid-19 about cases.I used Moh.gov.sa statics to grab all the data.
+I make a simple dashboard for Hafar Albatin Governorates<br>
+to track the covid-19 about cases.I used Moh.gov.sa statics<br>
+to grab all the data.

 ## How to run